 There are blue light emergency phones across campus.
 Press the red button to prompt an emergency Holy Cross police response.

 When jogging or walking, try to alternate your routes.
 Avoid areas that are isolated and desolate.
+Don’t entirely “block” your hearing awareness of your surroundings by wearing earbuds.
 Wear reflective material and bright colors during the event.
 Tell a friend, partner or coworker where you are going.
 Bring a friend!

 Locker Room Safety

 Don't let your belongings walk out while you work out!
 Never leave your valuables unattended or unsecured in a locker or common area.